FAAM-146/cal-nc/docsource/index.rst

 FAAM Calibration netCDF documentation
 =====================================

 This document defines the netCDF file structure for storage of instrument calibration information as used by FAAM - the Facility for Airborne Atmospheric Measurements.
-These files provide traceability for all instrument calibrations, the linking of calibration information with applicable instrument data, and relevant calibration metadata all within a framework suitable for archival.
+These files provide traceability for all instrument calibrations, the linking of calibration information with applicable instrument data, and relevant calibration metadata all within a framework suitable for archiving.

     .. tabularcolumns:: |r|l|